Miksuu/a2waspwarfare/Guides/CommanderGuide/a2WarfareCommanderGuide.md

 ## - Supply
 Increases the supply capacity, ensuring units can be resupplied more efficiently and effectively.

+[TEMP, MAYBE NO NEED TO DESCRIBE EACH OF THE LEVELS]

 ### Level 1
 [INSERT LEVEL DESCRIPTION HERE]
 ### Level 2